LivePersonInc/knowledge-center-archive/_release/July 2021/week-of-july-21st.md

 {: .important}
 The timing and scope of these features or functionalities remain at the sole discretion of LivePerson and are subject to change.

+## Reply feedback now sent out when the agent selects the smart suggest option
+### Type: Fix [Smart Suggestions]

+Channels: All except for Chat

+Available to all customers?
+No, only for accounts with the Smart Suggestions feature

+Smart Suggestions used to call the Feedback API only when the agent actually sent the smart suggestion and not when the agent selected the suggestion.
+This has been updated and feedback is now sent once the agent selects the Smart Suggestion.

 ## All Connections for Agents fails to Load
 ### Type: Fix [Enhanced Agent Workspace]